Types of Psychological Testing

 - Concern about dementia.
 This testing includes a comprehensive assessment of immediate and delayed memory, language, attention, concentration, visuospatial skills, mental processing speed and executive functioning.

 - Concern about a head injury or stroke.
 Cognitive and psychological evaluation for traumatic brain injury/stroke includes thorough evaluation of executive functioning, immediate and delayed memory, sensorimotor deficits, visuospatial skills, language, attention, concentration and psychological profile.

 - Concerns about a loved one’s safety behind the wheel.
-Driving capacity evaluations include determination of driving capacity through assessment of vision, divided attention, processing speed and reaction time.
+Driving capacity evaluations including determination of driving capacity through an assessment of vision, divided attention, processing speed and reaction time.

 An academic assessment is designed to clarify problem areas and strengths for students to determine if a different teaching approach may be more helpful in their learning.
 These assessments are most helpful when there are specific problems with attention, reading, writing, or math that are not explained by a lack of educational opportunity or intelligence.